X4 Pharmaceuticals Inc. (XFOR) Stock: Evaluating the Market Performance

 XFOR) stock’s latest price update

-X4 Pharmaceuticals Inc. (NASDAQ: XFOR)’s stock price has soared by 4.05 in relation to previous closing price of 1.48.
-Nevertheless, the company has seen a gain of 1.32% in its stock price over the last five trading days.
+The stock price of X4 Pharmaceuticals Inc. (NASDAQ: XFOR) has dropped by -4.12 compared to previous close of 1.70.
+Despite this, the company has seen a gain of 3.82% in its stock price over the last five trading days.

 XFOR’s Market Performance

-XFOR’s stock has risen by 1.32% in the past week, with a monthly rise of 85.54% and a quarterly rise of 48.08%.
-The volatility ratio for the week is 10.20% while the volatility levels for the last 30 days are 11.90% for X4 Pharmaceuticals Inc. The simple moving average for the past 20 days is 20.84% for XFOR’s stock, with a 23.71% simple moving average for the past 200 days.
+X4 Pharmaceuticals Inc. (XFOR) has seen a 3.82% rise in stock performance for the week, with a 97.65% gain in the past month and a 63.84% surge in the past quarter.
+The volatility ratio for the week is 12.49%, and the volatility levels for the past 30 days are at 12.58% for XFOR.
+The simple moving average for the last 20 days is 20.43% for XFOR’s stock, with a simple moving average of 30.42% for the last 200 days.

 Analysts’ Opinion of XFOR